Ph3nol/Docker-Arch/README.md

 ## To do

 * Improve documentation
-* Add some services (ElasticSearch, MongoDB and many others!) - Feel free to contribute!
+* Add new Services/DockerContainers - Feel free to contribute! :)
 * Write fucking unit Tests (Atoum powered)